RichReditter/todoList-With-Redux/README.md

 # todoList-With-Redux

-to clone this App into your computer you should create a free folder
+to clone this App into your computer you should create an empty folder

 then you must open this folder in IDE and in Terminal paste: npx create-react-app my-app --template redux